AndrewNeo82/smoking-guns/README.md

 ## Testing

-* I tested the site worked in different browswers.
+* I tested the site worked in different browswers, eg Firefox, Edge and Chrome.

 * I confirmed the site is responsive and works on all device types, i found the font I chose for the logo reverts to the secondary choice on some browsers and devices.

 * I confirmed the links to outside sites are all correct and in working order.
+* I confirmed that the videos play as intended and the user has control over when the videos play and can open them in full screen.

 ## Bugs

 ### solved

-When i first deployed the website to github pages the Festival laurels were just showing the alt text.
+* When i first deployed the website to github pages the Festival laurels were just showing the alt text.

 I solved this by removing a forward slash (/) from the front of the image file path, also by renaming the images and removing spaces from the file names.

+* When i resized the images not all of the images were loading

+* I solved this by renaming the images so there were no spaces in the file names.

 ## validator Testing